 The FCA has acknowledged that there may be cases—such as scenario analysis or measuring emissions for more complex asset classes—where it’s not possible to calculate precise, decision-useful climate metrics.
 Wherever this is the case, firms are required to explain the steps they took to fill the data gaps—including any proxies or assumptions.

 By beginning to collect this data now, firms can increase their own risk-management whilst also sparking wide-scale improvements to both data coverage and methodologies.

-These rules are just the first wave of several for the FCA, which sees TCFD reports as the foundation for broader climate disclosures.
 The FCA plans to gradually introduce a three-tier system, consisting of (1) sustainability-based product labels, (2) consumer-friendly packets of additional decision-useful information, (3) more detailed disclosures based on upcoming standards from the International Sustainability Standards Board (ISSB).
 The consultation process for the three-tier system will begin at the end of October 2022.